 Elon Musk also revealed that Starlink’s network protocol “will be simpler than IPv6 and have tiny packet overhead”.
 Additionally, the network will provide “end-to-end encryption encoded at firmware level“.

 The development and production of Starlink satellites takes place in Redmond, Washington, and SpaceX is not currently planning to move production elsewhere.
-The production of the first 60 satellites took a couple of months, but due to the total number of satellites required to finish the constellation, the production rate can be expected to accelerate over time.
+The production of the first 60 satellites took a couple of months, but by January 2020 SpaceX was making 7 satellites a day.

 They are the world’s first operational satellites equipped with ion engines that use krypton gas.
 Krypton is less efficient than the more traditional xenon, so bigger tanks are needed, but krypton is 10 times cheaper.
 The engines have a specific impulse of about 1500 seconds and will be used to move the satellites to their target orbit, then maintain it and eventually deorbit.